 Dual Support is the wrong answer when the volume is small-to-mid and the supplier base is homogeneous.
 The routing complexity outweighs any per-invoice saving, and the firm ends up paying operational overhead for hybrid mechanics it doesn't actually need.
 It is also the wrong answer when the AP function explicitly wants a single verification model for audit clarity — auditors testing a single verification model walk through one control; auditors testing Dual Support have to test two control models and the routing logic that decides which invoice goes through which.

-The Trade-Off Matrix: Cost, Throughput, Accountability, Audit Posture
+The Core Trade-Off: Cost, Throughput, Accountability, Audit

 The Fourth Path: Upstream Extraction Into Concur